 For example, a company with $800 million in revenue and $300 million in assets would classify as a “large corporate filer” and would thus owe $250,000 in annual Franchise Tax.

 However, a company with $800 million in revenue and $100 million in assets would not fall into this category, since the assets are less than the $250 million threshold.

-If you are familiar with the state of Delaware’s corporate Franchise Tax, you know there are two methods with which you can calculate the fees.
-The state determines how much Franchise Tax you owe via these two different methods, and then you pay the lessor amount due.
+If you are familiar with the state of Delaware’s corporate Franchise Tax, you know there are two methods by which you can calculate Franchise Tax fees.
+The state determines how much you owe via these two different methods, and you owe the lesser amount.